Frank M. Gibson

-Frank M. Gibson (born 1916 or 1917) is a Canadian businessman who was a member of a group of businessmen who pushed for the merging of the Hamilton Wildcats and Hamilton Tigers football clubs to form the Hamilton Tiger-Cats in 1950.
+Frank M. Gibson (born 1916 or 1917, date of death unknown) was a Canadian businessman who was a member of a group of businessmen who pushed for the merging of the Hamilton Wildcats and Hamilton Tigers football clubs to form the Hamilton Tiger-Cats in 1950.
 He was inducted into the Canadian Football Hall of Fame as a builder in 1996.
 The CFL's Frank M. Gibson Trophy for Outstanding Rookie in the Eastern Division is named in his honour.
 Gibson also served as secretary-treasurer for the CFL's East Division from 1962 to 1980 and was an administrative consultant with the Tiger-Cats until 1983.
 He also served in the capacity of treasurer, and later secretary-treasurer, as well as on the board of governors of the Tiger-Cats.
 In 1959 he played a role in investigating the possibility of an interlocking schedule for the CFL's two divisions, which would be implemented in 1960.
 In 1996, he was living in Ancaster, Ontario.